arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 -   USB C cable (either USB A to USB C or USB C to USB C)
 -   Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+

-I am adding stuff here
+Jose added some things here